metadatacenter-attic/cedar-docker-exp/nginx-server/README.md

     docker ps

-Use DOCKER_HOST environment variable to find the Docker server IP address and map the host name to this IP address in the host machine's ```/etc/hosts/``` file.
+Use the ```DOCKER_HOST``` environment variable to find the Docker server IP address and map the host name to this IP address in the host machine's ```/etc/hosts/``` file.
 (The SSL layer is expecting a host name matching the certificate so a raw IP address will not work.)

 To test connectivity to the Nginx server in the container: